Keyboard shortcuts

 M:1 Cooperative Model

 A goroutine in a tight CPU loop will monopolize the processor.
-There is no preemption.
+The runtime cannot forcibly interrupt it and switch to another goroutine.

 Why M:1?